Skip to main content

 • story

-• “This indie game, with its barebones UI, simple graphics, and sounds, kept me hooked until the end of the last mission.”
+• “This indie game, with barebone UI, simple graphics and sounds, kept me hooked until the end of the last mission.”

-• “On average, missions go like this: you arrive, often able to walk through some areas as a 'civilian' to get bearings on the location.
+• “On average, missions go like this: you arrive, often able to walk through some areas as a "civilian" to get your bearings on the location.
 Then, the moment you pull out your guns, every guard present knows your location.
-You have to complete some objectives, too many of which involve triggering something and waiting for a timer to count down, sometimes needing to approach them again to re-enable before moving on to the next objective.”
+You have to complete some objectives, too many of which involve triggering a thing and waiting for a timer to count down, sometimes approaching again to re-enable it before moving on.”

 • gameplay